Kīpahulu, Hawaii: Haleakalā National Park

 Haleakalā National Park was established as a separate unit of the National Park System in 1960 (it was previously joined with Hawaiʻi National Park on Hawaiʻi Island).
 At the time, the park only consisted of the crater area of Haleakalā.
 On March 26, 1951, Kīpahulu Valley was added to the park as Kīpahulu Biological Reserve to protect endangered ecosystems.
 On January 10, 1969, HNP boundaries were expanded to include the Kīpahulu coastal area of ʻOheʻo.

-Access in the Kīpahulu Biological Reserve is mostly limited to researchers and managers.
+Access in the Kīpahulu Biological Reserve is limited to researchers and managers.

 The ʻOheʻo region of the park is open for recreation.
 Attractions include the ʻOheʻo Pools, often called the "Seven Sacred Pools".
 Swimming is not allowed in the park.
 A car-accessible campground requires reservations.
 Pipiwai hiking trail leads to 400 ft Waimoku Falls.

 The Kīpahulu ʻOhana, a non-profit community organization established in 1995 through a co-operative agreement with the park works to revive, restore, and share the practices of traditional Native Hawaiian culture, also conducts cultural tours.

 Kīpahulu Forest Reserve

-The Kīpahulu Forest Reserve was established by Governor’s Proclamation on August 20, 1914 to protect watersheds and streams that supplied local loʻi kalo (taro farms) and Kīpahulu Sugar Plantation.
+The Kīpahulu Forest Reserve was established by Governor's Proclamation on August 20, 1914, to protect watersheds and streams that supplied local loʻi kalo (taro farms) and Kīpahulu Sugar Plantation.
 It is managed by the Hawaii Division of Forestry and Wildife.